Diastasis Recti: 5 Things You Should Know So It Doesn’t Happen to You

 Two on the outside and one still in my uterus.
 And no, I don’t have Diastasis recti anymore.
 I just have a small umbilical hernia that made my “inny” turn to an “outy” for about nine and a half months.
 No band-aid in the world was going to hold that back.
 I had Diastasis during my pregnancy, but I don’t have it now, 2 years later.

-How did I get rid of my Diastasis?
+How did I get rid of Diastasis Recti?
 Let’s get right into it.

 First, if you don’t know me by now, I love to run the numbers.
 If you could hear how many of my patients are asking about Diastasis lately, you would think that it affects 100% of pregnant women.
 It doesn’t, at least not longterm.
 And while we are on the subject, let’s practice saying it so that you can ask about it with confidence.